easy2stake/elrond/monitoring-infra/Readme.md

 docker-compose down
 ```

-Access your dashboards using the default credentials (admin/admin) here:
+Access your dashboards here:
 - Grafana: http://your-ip-address:13000
 - Prometheus: http://your-ip-address:19090
+Grafana default credentials are admin/admin.
+It will ask for a password change when you first login.

 ### 4. More customisation